Background: The Collegeville Workshop Series

 Workshop small group discussions

 Each day of the workshop focused on different aspects of software teamwork.
 The first day of live discussion focused on software team experiences and challenges, the second day on technical strategies for improvement, and the third day on cultural approaches for improvement.
 Small groups gathered live over video conference to discuss the topic of the day, each group creating a shared notes file.
 Because the workshop participants come from different work settings and have varying experiences with scientific software, these discussions were a rare opportunity to identify shared concerns and recognize differences among scientific software teams.
 More than representing their shared knowledge, however, our intention is for these discussions to impact the diverse communities that participated in them.

-In this article, we summarize the key technical approaches to improving scientific software teams identified during the small group discussions.
+In the remainder of this article, we summarize the key cultural approaches to improving scientific software teams identified during the small group discussions.
 The detailed notes from these discussions are available on the Collegeville 2021 Workshop website.

-Day 2 discussions at the Collegeville 2021 Workshop represent the input of a diverse and experienced group of scientific software developers and leaders, and their colleagues from the social and cognitive sciences.
-We hope that the technical approaches summarized in this blog resonate with the reader and help the scientific software community when prioritizing efforts to improve the quality and impact of software in the pursuit of scientific discovery.
+Day 3 discussions at the Collegeville 2021 Workshop represent the input of a diverse and experienced group of scientific software developers and leaders, and their colleagues from the social and cognitive sciences.
+We hope that the challenges summarized in this blog resonate with the reader and help the scientific software community when prioritizing efforts to improve the quality and impact of software in the pursuit of scientific discovery.

 The workshop organizers and authors of this article thank all participants for contributions to workshop discussions.